techhub-community/techhub-website/README.md

 ## Branches

-dev -> Use this as for staging, all PRs should be made to this branch. url: https://techhuborg.ml
+dev -> Use this for staging, all PRs should be made to this branch. url: https://techhuborg.ml

 main -> Don't touch without approval, this is what's running in PROD. url: https://tech-hub.org